robinmetral/yaca/README.md

 ### :briefcase: Dependencies

 I've avoided extra dependencies for better performance and maintainability.
 For the client-side app, only `styled-components` was used on top of CRA!

+For example, I've used a custom-made time formatting function (see [helpers.js](/src/helpers.js)) instead of working with a library like Moment.js.

 Server-side, Express and Mongoose were used to interact with the MongoDB database.

-For example, I've used a custom-made time formatting function (see [helpers.js](/src/helpers.js)) instead of working with a library like Moment.js.
+Dotenv deals with environment variables locally.
+They're passed directly to Heroku in production.

 ### :truck: Deployment